 When you create the flow you choose a condition or set of conditions that trigger the flow.

 Step 2.
-What Flow does based on CDS trigger
+What Flow does based on the Dataverse trigger

 Step 3.
 Using Expression